 - Functional Scalability — relating to the cost of adding, changing and maintaining product functionality over time; and

 - Development Scalability — relating to the effectiveness of increasing the number of people developing the software.

 So, are we sufficiently considering these up front?
 Will the solutions we design meet our real needs, or could we be providing for a future need that won’t ever be?
 It is hard to say what good looks like when all involved have different perspectives when technology is always changing, and no two environments are ever quite alike.
 The proof of the pudding is in the eating.

 To gain confidence in the design of our solutions, we can take the practical approach and build prototypes — performing tests and running trials.
 We can also learn from the collective experience and draw on the knowledge of experts, studying the principles and practices that have been shown to work.

 Either way, good solutions only become bad when the initial parameters of the design no longer fit.
 Being explicit about your assumptions can be hard, and stakeholders often prefer blissful ignorance to shared responsibility.
-Hell, it may mean that we all have to admit that there are things we don’t know.
-Determining the trade-offs may be so overwhelming that it leads to analysis paralysis.
-Sometimes it pays to start the work, optimising for scalability later.
+It may mean that we all have to admit that there are things we don’t know.
+Determining the trade-offs can be so overwhelming that it leads to analysis paralysis.
+Sometimes it just pays to start the work, optimising for scalability later.
 As long as everyone broadly knows what they are signed up for, they can happily enjoy when their bets pay off.